Skip to main content

 Graph Overview

-You can enable the graph as you set up your performance review questionnaire:
+You can enable the graph as you set up your performance review questionnaire.
+The graph's placement at the top of the questionnaire cannot be changed.

 9-box grid option